ucdavis/FairMLCourse/Hwk/Hwk3.md

 Recall that this seemed odd to me, because the logistic model is nonlinear.
 Marginal effects like this depend on the values of the other features.
-The amount of impact of age, for instance, is different for different races, genders, and so on.
+The degree of impact of age, for instance, is different for different races, genders, and so on.

 After looking at the authors' code, I found that their 2.5X factor came